 A “data story” serves as a tool for positive change by translating information into a compelling narrative, often tailored to a specific audience.
 It occurs when a community develops an intentional narrative around why policies, practices, and programs are needed to rise above a particular challenge, using narrative strategies that illustrate a process or historical trend, describe relationships and structures, or make the case for a key message or ask.
 Data stories focus on solutions that communities have found and developed rather than describing the problems themselves.
 Data stories can be utilized as an intervention and used to evaluate community progress.

-To learn more about data storytelling, join us on April 30 for Operationalizing Equity through Participatory Data Storytelling, the first webinar in our 2020 series, Learning and Transforming Together: Community-Centered Equity Practices.
-This interactive session that will delve into why equity matters for data storytelling, discuss strategies for data visualization and participatory processes, featuring Vital Village’s Community Housing Data Tool and Child Wellbeing Tracker.
+To learn more about data storytelling, visit the archive page for our April 30 webinar on Operationalizing Equity through Participatory Data Storytelling, the first webinar in our 2020 series, Learning and Transforming Together: Community-Centered Equity Practices.
+This interactive session that delved into why equity matters for data storytelling, discuss strategies for data visualization and participatory processes, featuring Vital Village’s Community Housing Data Tool and Child Wellbeing Tracker.

 COMMUNITY HOUSING DATA TOOL